developer-mohammad-faisal/Lucky-One-Selector/README.md

 # Laptop Bazaar

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped, Css, React Development [Laptop Bazaar](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Website Description
+Development by Mohammad Faisal.
+This site is only Laptop Selling.
+World famous all brand laptop looking this site.